r0d8lsh0p/n8n-AI-agent-DVM-MCP-client/README.md

 - **n8n**: Install a self-hosted n8n on your system.
 You can follow the instructions from the [n8n website](https://docs.n8n.io/hosting/),
 - **Nostrobots**: Install [Nostrobots Community Nodes](https://github.com/ocknamo/n8n-nodes-nostrobots/tree/main) by [Ocknamo](https://njump.me/npub1y6aja0kkc4fdvuxgqjcdv4fx0v7xv2epuqnddey2eyaxquznp9vq0tp75l) with instructions from the [n8n website](https://docs.n8n.io/integrations/community-nodes/installation/) which adds Nostr tools to your n8n isntance,
 - **Add workflows from Github to n8n**: Add the five workflows to your n8n.
 1. From Github copy the URL for the Raw .json ([example](https://github.com/r0d8lsh0p/n8n-AI-agent-DVM-MCP-client/raw/refs/heads/main/DVMCP_Agent_Example_v1_0.json)), 2.
 In n8n create a new workflow, then click "..." and "Import from URL",
-- **Credentials**: Add the credentials for an OpenAI API key (or other LLM), Nostr Private Key (Nsec), Postgresql/Supabase credentials,
+- **Credentials**: Add the credentials for an OpenAI API (or other LLM), SerpAPI, Nostr Private Key (Nsec), Postgresql/Supabase,
 - **Settings**: Workflow variables set in the Set Variables Node: Assistant Name, Assistant Npub, Nostr Relays, User Localisation.

 If you do not have a Nostr private key, you can generate one at [NostrTool.com](https://nostrtool.com/).

-## Component Workflows
+### Component Workflows

-Use the main workflow ("DVMCP Agent Example") together with the four Tools workflows supplied –
+Use the main workflow ("DVMCP Agent Example v1.0") together with the four Tools workflows supplied –

-- Find Nostr DVMCP Servers
+- AI Tool – Find Nostr DVMCP Servers
-- Post Nostr DVMCP Server Query
+- AI Tool – Post Nostr DVMCP Server Query
-- Wait
+- AI Tool – Wait
-- Read Nostr DVMCP Server Response
+- AI Tool – Read Nostr DVMCP Server Response

+### Initial Setup on Install

+- The Tools Agent must connect to its Workflow Tools,
+- On initial install the agent may need to be manually reconnected to each of the tools workflows in order to access the correctly.
+To do so, open the DVMCP Agent Example v1.0 and click each tool's node to connect the correct subworkflow from the database,
+- The Credentials must be entered in the DVMCP Agent Example v1.0 workflow, and also in the Post Nostr DVMCP Server Query subworkflow.

+## How it Works

-The Agent is built to use these tools in sequence to satisfy user needs.
+The Agent is prompted to use its tools in sequence to satisfy user needs.
 An extract from its system prompt is illustrative:

 ```text
 **Tips for DVM Use**